Djsteplion/Zwilt-Landing-Page--React/README.md

-# Getting Started with Create React App
+# Getting Started with the Zwilt React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It can be previewed here: zwilt-landingpage.netlify.app I'm still working on completing the mobile responsiveness

 ## Available Scripts